Jontom01/Balanced-Strings/README.md

 # Balanced-Strings
-This program will determine whether an input string is accepted for the language of balanced strings, A.
+This program will determine whether an input string is accepted for any language that belongs to the set A.

 ![Screenshot (8)](https://user-images.githubusercontent.com/67528141/163650805-ff45bb61-2a59-40e2-b48c-7b48c23b915f.png)